LinkedIn Facebook Twitter Youtube

 2. Second Phase: Process Excellence As these centers matured, they began to focus on process optimization and efficiency.
 This phase saw the introduction of advanced quality management methodologies such as Six Sigma and Lean, leading to significant improvements in operational processes.

-3. Third Phase: Value Creation Global Capability Centers (GCCs) GCCs started to take on more complex and value-added tasks.
+3. Third Phase: Value Creation Global Capability Centers (GCCs) started to take on more complex and value-added tasks.
 This included advanced analytics, product development, and specialized domain expertise.
 The emphasis shifted from cost-saving to value creation and intellectual property development.

 4. Current Phase: Innovation and Digital Leadership Today’s GCCs are at the forefront of driving innovation and digital transformation for their parent companies.
 They are actively involved in cutting-edge technologies such as Artificial Intelligence, Machine Learning, and Blockchain, often leading global initiatives in these areas.